panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 setCount(count => count + 1);
 ```

-`count` atomic state is easy to update since you don't have to deal with unnecessary concerns.
+`count` state, which is responsible of counting only, is easy to reason about, and respectively to update and read.

-The atomic state takes care of only one concern.
-Thus, such a state is easy to update and test.
+If your component has state that is responsible of multiple concerns, then for each concern declare a separated state variable.

 ## 2. Extract complex state logic